29 Rusty Thompson

 Coach Rusty Thompson (415-345-3) enters his 18th season as head coach of Bethel baseball in 2024-25.

 Thompson graduated from Hardin County High School before playing four years at Bethel College for Coach Glenn Hayes.
-While at Bethel, he earned Team MVP honors twice, was named All-State as a second baseman, as well as All-Conference honors in his senior season.
+While at Bethel, he earned team MVP honors twice, was named All-State as a second baseman and received All-Conference honors in his senior season.
 Coach Thompson holds the school record for saves in a season (11).
 He also is in the top 10 in records for hits in a season (72), single season batting average (412) and a career batting average of .350.

-In 2010, Bethel University finished the season 32-17-1.
-The program entered the NAIA Top 25 Poll for the first time ever, climbing as high as No. 13 during the year.
-His 2011 team made an appearance in the TranSouth Tournament Championship Game.
-Bethel was outstanding at home sporting a 19-4-1 record in McKenzie and was ranked as high as 10th in the NAIA Top 25 poll.
-His 2012 team finished 31-22 on the season.
-The Bat Cats were 15-9 in TranSouth Conference play.
-In 2013, Thompson led Bethel to their first TranSouth Conference Baseball Regular Season Championship (30-14, 11-1).
+Bethel finished the 2010 season with a record of 32-17-1.
+That year, the Wildcats entered the NAIA Top 25 poll for the first time in program history and were ranked as high as 13th.
+Thompson's 2011 team advanced to the TranSouth Conference tournament championship game.
+Bethel was outstanding at home that season, sporting a 19-4-1 record in McKenzie, and was ranked as high as 10th in the NAIA Top 25 poll.
+His 2012 team finished 31-22 overall and 15-9 in TranSouth Conference play.
+In 2013, Thompson led Bethel to its first TranSouth Conference baseball regular season championship.
+The Wildcats went 11-1 in league games and 30-14 overall.
 He has recorded six 30-win seasons during his tenure at Bethel.

 Coach Thompson graduated from Bethel College with a Bachelor of Science and Masters of Arts in Teaching.
-He is the son of Richard and Kathy Thompson of Savannah, Tenn., and is the brother to pitching coach Nick Thompson.
-He resides in McKenzie with his wife Amy and sons Ripken and Rex.
+He is the son of Richard and Kathy Thompson of Savannah, Tenn., and is the brother of pitching coach Nick Thompson.
+He resides in McKenzie with his two sons Ripken and Rex.

 Coaching Record